 Big Bear Lake

 Located in the San Bernadino mountains, Big Bear Lake is a popular Southern California mountain lake escape, with its beautiful scenery and many recreation opportunities.
 It is a popular day trip from Palm Springs in the summer, or from the LA area or San Diego.
+It also makes for a fun weekend getaway from San Diego or LA, since there is plenty to do.

 From late spring to early fall, the cooler temperatures at Big Bear Lake make it a lovely getaway.
 Rent a cabin and enjoy cruising on the lake in a pontoon boat, or go kayaking or canoeing.